Italy vote may bring opposite of what country needs

 Under Italy’s electoral law, Bersani will win comfortable control of the lower house even if he is only just in front of Berlusconi because of a hefty winner’s bonus.

-In the Senate the bonus is allocated by region, hence the centre-right target is to stymie a centre-left government in the upper house, which has equal law-making power to the Chamber of Deputies.
+In the Senate the bonus is allocated by region, hence the centre-right target is to stymie a center-left government in the upper house, which has equal law-making power to the Chamber of Deputies.

 Bersani has said he would like to ally with Monti even if he wins alone, to give his government stronger cover in the markets and underline his declared commitment to pro-European reforms.
 But he refuses to abandon his leftist ally Nichi Vendola as the price of a post-election pact.